ArvindHarinder1/AHazure-docs/articles/active-directory/app-provisioning/known-issues.md

 - Provisioning passwords isn't supported.
 - Provisioning nested groups isn't supported.
 - Provisioning to B2C tenants isn't supported because of the size of the tenants.

+**The provisioning interval is fixed**
+The [time](https://docs.microsoft.com/azure/active-directory/app-provisioning/application-provisioning-when-will-provisioning-finish-specific-user#how-long-will-it-take-to-provision-users) between provisioning cycles is currently not configurable.

 **Changes not moving from target app to Azure AD**